coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 In today lab, we will get to learn these technology stacks in details.
 You will be pair programming with a person sitting next to you.
 The goal of today lab is {INSERT HERE}

-## Milestone 1: Install and run WordPress locally
+## Milestone 1: Set up your WordPress locally
 The WordPress.org website has [detailed instructions](https://codex.wordpress.org/Installing_WordPress) on how to install WordPress and run it locally.
 However, the guide is too long and has information that you do really need to know.

 I will provide a quick and easy way to get WordPress running locally in your computer.
 Below are the steps: